idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 The society of Wrede's day was one of limitless good, and without such heavy concentration on honor; hence it is little wonder Wrede came up with the explanation of a "Messianic secret".
 In an individualist society with limitless good, the thing to do is go out and share what you have with others, and even brag about it.
 The world Jesus lived in would have found such behavior intolerable -- as did his opponents, and as did the residents of Nazareth.<br><br>

 One more point needs to be noted: Why is it that Jesus often stopped demons from speaking of him?
 This has been appealed to as part of the Messianic secret theme, but in fact it is not, and the reason for it is different than the above.
 Malina and Rohrbaugh (Social Science commentary, 183) note that the demons were seeking to protect themselves by "magically using" the "true identity" of Jesus.
 A desperate move, yes, but deserving of a rebuke, and not an element of Messianic secrecy.|</blockquote>

+So in short, Jesus was perceived as needing to avoid overt declarations that he was the Messiah and this was in fact a way to make his hints that he *is* the Messiah even more qualifying as the Messiah, as counterintuitive as that might seem to moderns used to literalism to a greater extent, or used to thinking that such devices are "unclear."

+In fact, in their culture there were "semantic contracts" similar to our sarcasm where a statement isn't taken as literal, thus isn't deceptive.

+This is especially common around honor/shame issues, where they wouldn't say what they meant (such as when Jesus would reply to questions with "you have said so" which might look weird to us since we would see them as really not having said so but asked if so).

+So it likely wasn't that big a deal that we see so many of the people Jesus tells not to tell others who do go and tell them.

+Thus he needs to "strictly" order it (likely using repetition to try to clue them in that he's being more literal, or closer to absolute), and even then knows that they will still resist that and will presume he is trying to say "but go tell them, but I can't say it myself" without saying that.
+(Though undoubtedly some simple human impatience and the like are involved, as they were still prone to sin.)

 ## Trinity in Genesis